GoosefleetEO/allianceauth-buyback-program/README.md

 basic_access | Can access this app and see own statics.
 Can use buyback programs that are allowed by the buyback restriction rules. | Member State manage_programs | Can create new locations and buyback programs and manage their own buyback programs.
-Can see own buyback programs statics. | Buyback managers see_leaderboard | Can see the leaderboard stats for the programs that are visible for the user | Member State see_all_statics | Can see all statistics in all buyback programs | Leadership
+Can see own buyback programs statics. | Buyback managers see_leaderboard | Can see the leaderboard stats for the programs that are visible for the user | Member State see_performance | Can see the performance stats for the programs that are visible to the user | Member / Managers see_all_statics | Can see all statistics in all buyback programs | Leadership

 ## Step 7 - Program Setup